Somalia

 internally displaced

-However, without urgently scaling up humanitarian assistance, the lives of people bearing the burden of the global climate emergency will continue to hang in a frail balance.
-FAO is providing cash+ and other vital emergency livelihood support to increase people’s access to food and water, ensure livestock health and help address other immediate needs, facilitating a pathway to resilience and long‑term recovery.
+Without an urgent scale-up of humanitarian assistance, the lives of those bearing the burden of the global climate emergency will continue to hang in a frail balance.
+FAO is providing emergency cash assistance and vital livelihood support to increase people’s access to food and water, ensure livestock health and address other immediate needs, paving the way for resilience and long-term recovery.

 Highlights